Château Malou: History

 The château was built in 1776 in the neoclassical style by a wealthy merchant called Lambert de Lamberts.
 The current building replaced a small 17th-century hunting lodge.

 One of the château's owners was the orangist minister Pierre van Gobbelschroy, until the end of the Dutch period in 1829.
-After Belgium gained its independence, the château changed owners and eventually passed to the Finance Minister of the new Belgian Government, Jules Malou.
-Malou occupied the building from 1853 onwards and the building has retained his name ever since.
+After Belgium gained its independence, the château changed owners and eventually came into the possession of the Finance Minister of the new Belgian government, Jules Malou.
+Malou occupied the building from 1853 to 1886, and the château has retained his name ever since.

 The château is now the property of the municipality of Woluwe-Saint-Lambert and is primarily used for cultural activities, exhibitions, etc.